 - Accredit with Compliance Reporting (for 1 or 5 years, see below)*,

 **For first time applicants, following an initial denial, the program is permitted to reapply at one of the next two application deadlines without additional payment of fees.

 If a program is accredited conditioned upon compliance reporting, it must regularly report its progress towards achieving full compliance with the Standards to the Commission.

 Compliance Plan: Initially, any organization whose program is accredited “with compliance reporting” must submit a plan to achieve compliance (Compliance Plan) within 60 days of notification.
 To do this, they access their online application where any Essential Element of a Standard that needs to be addressed will be highlighted in orange and marked “Needs Compliance Plan.”
 The organization must enter the action(s) it is committing to take in order to address the deficiency, along with the date by which they plan to complete the action(s).
 After entering a plan for each Essential Element, the organization must resubmit their application.
 If the resubmission is not received in a timely manner, or it is not accepted by the Commission, the program’s accreditation will be revoked.

-Programs granted conditional five-year accreditation must submit a Final Report of compliance activities within six months of notification of their conditional status or their accreditation will be revoked.
+Programs granted five-year accreditation with compliance reporting must submit a Final Report of compliance activities within six months of notification of their status or their accreditation will be revoked.

 Annual report forms are available to organizations with accredited programs beginning in January each year, to be completed by June 1st each year, via the accreditation portal.